-One segment of the program offered scholarships addressed to high-performing students of economics from small towns and rural areas, enrolled in non-state institutions and private business schools.
-Between 2001-2014, nearly 7,000 such scholarships were awarded.
+In the past one of the program segments offered scientific scholarships to the best performing young people from small towns and villages who studied economics at non-state universities and private business schools.
+Between 2001 and 2014 nearly 7,000 such scholarships were granted.

 Surveys conducted among program graduates show that 98 percent believe their bridge scholarship significantly improved their financial standing during studies.
 90 percent of scholarship holders achieve good or very good academic results, 70 percent finish their studies on time, and only 5 percent discontinued their studies.

 Under this program, PAFF supports the Entrepreneurship Olympics, a joint initiative of the Foundation for the Promotion and Accreditation of Economic Education and the five largest Polish economic universities: SGH Warsaw School of Economics, and the Economic Universities in Katowice, Cracow, Poznań, and Wrocław.
 The aim of the initiative is to promote entrepreneurship among middle school goers across Poland.